-The Compassionate Community delivery group is based upon the Institute for Healthcare Improvement's 'Joy at Work' framework https://www.ihi.org/Topics/Joy-In-Work/Pages/default.aspx which looks at both the positive and negative contributors to staff experience, as shown in the diagram below.
+The Compassionate Community delivery group is based upon the Institute for Healthcare Improvement's 'Joy at Work' framework which looks at both the positive and negative contributors to staff experience, as shown in the diagram below.

-How will work feel different for colleagues
+How will work feel different to staff?

-Reduce Dissatisfaction so that...
+Reduce dissatisfaction so that...

-Physical safety - I feel free from physical harm at work and right measures are in place to protect me
+Physical Safety - I feel free from physical harm at work and the right measures are in place to protect me

-Physiological safety - I can freely express my thoughts and can speak up about how things could be better without fear of negative consequences
+Psychological Safety - I can freely express my thoughts and can speak up about how things could be better without fear of negative consequences

-Equity - I can truly be myself, are treated fairly and are given the right support to meet my individual needs.
+Equity - I can truly be myself, are treated fairly, and are given the right support to meet my individual needs